UCONN

 (Sharding is a type of database partitioning that separates very large databases into smaller, faster, more easily managed parts called data shards.
 The word shard means a small part of a whole.

-Fast and highly Scalable
+Fast and highly scalable.

 Focus on building your applications without worrying about provisioning and load anticipation.
 Cloud Datastore scales seamlessly and automatically with your data,allowing applications to maintain high performance as they receive more traffic.